 The Tennessee College of Applied Technology - Livingston operates on a year-round basis, dismissing for observance of legal holidays, instructor in -services, trimester breaks or student vacation days.
 Full-time classes scheduled five days a week, six hours a day from 7:45a.m. to 2:30 p.m., Part-time class schedules vary according to local needs.
 The school year runs from July 1 through June 30 each year and is set up on a three-trimester basis, each 72 days and 432 hours long.

-The summer trimester begins in late April and ends in August.
+The summer trimester begins in early May and ends in August.
 A holiday break observed for Memorial Day and a break being in connection with Easter.
 (There is also an approximate summer break during the last two weeks of June through the fourth of July).
-The fall trimester begins in late August and continues until mid-December.
+The fall trimester begins in early September and continues until mid-December.
 Labor Day is observed each year.
 There is a two day fall break observed in October.

 TCAT - Livingston observes up to a three-day Thanksgiving break in November.
 In addition, there is a break observed in December for the Christmas holiday.
 The spring trimester begins in January and runs until the end of April.
 Martin Luther King Day observed in January and there is a spring break observed for one week in March.
-Calendars for 2016 and 2017 are available in Appendix A of this catalog.
+Calendar can be found on our website site at www.tcatlivingston.edu